Skip to main content

 Details

-Includes critical project-specific fire safety data such as building name, fire risk category, and responsible persons.
+Includes critical project-specific data such as building name, work scope category, and responsible parties.

 Documents